Requirements and Instructions

 Please note that some scholarships may require additional eligibility requirements.

-- Even if students are not eligible for federal financial aid (Pell Grant and loans), they still must complete in order to determine income levels and financial need.
+- Even if students are not eligible for federal financial aid (Pell Grant and loans), they still must complete it to determine income levels and financial needs.

 - A transcript of grades.